Explainability of deep vision-based autonomous driving systems: Review and challenges: Introduction

 Research on human-computer interactions argues that the timing of explanations is important for trust. \citep{haspiel2018explanations,du2019look} conducted a user study showing that, to promote trust in the \av{}, explanations should be provided \emph{before} the vehicle takes action rather than after.
-Apart from the moment when the explanation should appear, \citet{RosenfeldR19} advocate that users are not expected to spend a lot of time processing the explanation, which is why it should be concise and direct.
+Apart from the moment when the explanation should appear, \citet{xai_human_agent} advocate that users are not expected to spend a lot of time processing the explanation, which is why it should be concise and direct.
 This is in line with other findings of \citet{shariff2017psychological,koo2015did} who show that although transparency can improve trust, providing too much information to the human end-user may cause anxiety by overwhelming the passenger and thus decrease trust.
+Lastly, \citet{towards_trustworthy_automation} show that expressing uncertainty about the autonomous system may lead to a drop of trust from users.

-\subsubsection{System designers, certification, debugging and improvement of models}
+\paragraph{System designers, certification, debugging and improvement of models.}

 Driving is a high-stake critical application, with strong safety requirements.
 The concept of Operational Design Domain (ODD) is often used by carmakers to designate the conditions under which the car is expected to behave safely.
-Thus, whenever a machine learning model is built to address the task of driving, it is crucial to know and understand its failure modes, \ie in the case of accidents \citep{anticipating_accidents_dashcam,agent_centric_risk_assessment,SuzukiKAS18,KimLHS19,trafficaccident}, and to verify that these situations do not overlap with the ODD.
+Thus, whenever a machine learning model is built to address the task of driving, it is crucial to know and understand its failure modes, \ie in the case of accidents \citep{anticipating_accidents_dashcam,agent_centric_risk_assessment,SuzukiKAS18,KimLHS19,trafficaccident,accident_explanation_ability}, and to verify that these situations do not overlap with the ODD.
 To this end, explanations can provide technical information about the current limitations and shortcomings of a model.

 The first step is to characterize the performance of the model.
 While performance is often measured as an averaged metric on a test set, it may not be enough to reflect the strengths and weaknesses of the system.
 A common practice is to stratify the evaluation into situations, so that failure modes could be highlighted.
 This type of method is used by the European New Car Assessment Program (Euro NCAP) to test and assess assisted driving functionalities in new vehicles.
 Such evaluation method can also be used at the development step, as in \citep{chauffeurnet} where authors build a real-world driving simulator to evaluate their system on controlled scenarios.
 When these failure modes are found in the behavior of the system, the designers of the model can augment the training set with these situations and re-train the model \citep{deepxplore}.